The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Methodology

-We define the monodromy matrix elements for the Spin-MInt algorithm in Appendix \ref{symp-spin-mint}.
-In Section IE of the Supplementary Material, we show this matrix satisfies Liouville's theorem ($|\bo{M}| = 1$) which results in phase-space preservation.
+For simplicity, we define the monodromy matrix elements for the Spin-MInt algorithm in Appendix~\ref{symp-spin-mint} for one nuclear DoF.
+Further nuclear DoF will add indices as seen in Ref.~[\!\citenum{Church2018}].
+In Section IE of the Supplementary Material, we show satisfaction of Liouville's theorem ($|\bo{M}| = 1$) which results in phase-space preservation.
 In Section ID of the Supplementary Material, we define an explicit version of the monodromy matrix for two states where $H_y =0$, which is equivalent to the form in Appendix~\ref{symp-spin-mint} but challenging to generalise for more than two electronic states.
 Whilst we can infer symplecticity from the exact sub-Hamiltonian evolution, we algebraically prove symplecticity in Section IF of the Supplementary Material for two states with $H_y = 0$ using the explicit form of the monodromy matrix.
+Time-reversibility follows from this coordinate transform and is outlined in the Supplementary Material Section G.

-The Spin-MInt is therefore, to the best of our knowledge, the first known symplectic algorithm for a spin-mapping Hamiltonian and we have rigorously prove symplecticity despite a non-invertible spin-variable structure matrix via a canonical coordinate transform.
+The Spin-MInt is therefore, to the best of our knowledge, the first known symplectic algorithm for a spin-mapping Hamiltonian where symplecticity is rigorously proven using a canonical coordinate transform into the angle description of the spin-vector.